|Nutrition Facts (per serving)|

 Line a 12-cup muffin tin with paper muffin liners.

-For best results, use a kitchen scale to weigh ground flax meal and almond flour and then place them in a large mixing bowl.
+For best results, use a kitchen scale to weigh the ground flax meal and almond flour and then place in a large mixing bowl.

-Whisk in gluten-free baking powder, 1 1/2 teaspoons ground nutmeg, 1 teaspoon ground cinnamon, and salt.
+Whisk in the gluten-free baking powder, ground nutmeg, cinnamon, and salt.

-Add melted butter, eggs, sugar, and water or buttermilk to dry ingredients and stir to combine or use an electric mixer and beat just until the ingredients are blended.
+Add the melted butter, eggs, sugar, and water or buttermilk to the dry ingredients and stir to combine; alternatively, you can use an electric mixer and beat just until the ingredients are blended.

-Use a small ice cream scoop or large spoon to distribute muffin batter evenly (about 2/3 full) into prepared muffin tin.
+Use a small ice cream scoop or large spoon to distribute the muffin batter evenly (about 2/3 full) into the prepared muffin tin.

-Note: Always make sure your work surfaces, utensils, pans, and tools are free of gluten.
-Always read product labels.
-Manufacturers can change product formulations without notice.
+Always make sure your work surfaces, utensils, pans, and tools are free of gluten.
+Always read product labels; manufacturers can change product formulations without notice.
 When in doubt, do not buy or use a product before contacting the manufacturer for verification that the product is free of gluten.